 - Search the catalogues online as far as possible before visiting – even order the items to be viewed in the archive online before visiting

-- Check what documents are needed in order to register for a reader pass and take them alng on your visit
+- Check what documents are needed in order to register for a reader pass and take them along on your first visit

 - Phone ahead for clarification, if need be